inca/cx-site/src/main/webapp/pages/orm.md

 We can use implicit joins between `Country` and `City`:

     lang:scala
-    Country as "co" JOIN (City as "ci")
+    Country AS "co" JOIN (City AS "ci")
     // country AS co LEFT JOIN city AS ci ON ci.country_id = co.id
-    City as "ci" JOIN (Country as "co")
+    City AS "ci" JOIN (Country AS "co")
     // city AS ci LEFT JOIN country AS co ON ci.country_id = co.id

 #### Join Types    {#joins-type}